 - Approximately four to six weeks before the scheduled team training, we will send you a specific schedule with locations, dates, release forms and payment information.

+The goal of a service dog is to enhance an individual’s life and provide further independence.
 In order to be considered for a service dog, individuals must meet the following requirements.

 - You must be mature enough and possess sufficient cognitive functioning to actively participate in the training and learning process during the final training of the service dog.